-Organic herbs and spices are a perfect accompaniment for your green Thanksgiving or Christmas feast this year, but herbs and spices add much more than flavor to your meals – they also may result in a healthier family.
+Organic herbs and spices are a perfect accompaniment for your green Thanksgiving, Christmas, or other holiday meals this year.
+However, herbs and spices add much more than flavor to your meals.
 The holidays are hectic, and colds and other illnesses may attack when you’re stressed and your defenses are down.
 However, you can use sprinklings of herbs and spices to fight off many common problems.

 Holiday Herbs & Spices That Keep You Healthy

-Sage: This herb is commonly used for stuffing, gravy, bread, soups and other holiday fare.
+This herb is commonly used for stuffing, gravy, bread, soups, pot pies and other holiday fare.
 Sage can also combat an upset stomach, help reduce depression and even inhibits the development of various bacteria.
 Research shows that sage may even help boost insulin action for people with diabetes.

-Cinnamon: One of the best holiday spices is also an excellent health spice.
-You can bake away with cinnamon in pies, cakes and cookies or add a dash to fruit salad, applesauce, sweet potatoes, spiced cider and more.
+One of the best holiday spices to cook with is also an excellent spice for your health.
+You can use cinnamon in pies, cakes and cookies or add a dash to fruit salad, applesauce, sweet potatoes, spiced cider and more.
 The more you sprinkle the better, as cinnamon has been shown to help fight heart disease and diabetes.
 This powerful spice also is great for relieving nausea, can support digestion and more.

 As for freshness, it’s a fairly standard belief among alternative health professionals that you’ll gain more health benefits from freshly chopped herbs vs. dried.
 Processing likely removes some of the healing qualities of herbs – so buy fresh if you can.
 Or why not grow some organic herbs on your kitchen windowsill.
-Even in the winter, herbs will grow nicely indoors.
+Even in the winter, herbs will grow nicely indoors in a sunny window.

 - The bulk section at your local natural grocer – look for organic not “natural” herbs and spices.